fastmcp-me/fast-pyairbyte/README.md

 ### Option 1: Hosted Server (Recommended for most users)

 Connect to the hosted server on Heroku.
-You need to provide your OpenAI API key via MCP environment variables.
+You'll provide your OpenAI API key when calling the tool.

 #### For Cline (VS Code Extension)